Affiliate links on Android Authority may earn us a commission. Learn more.

 - Roku Streaming Stick 4K Plus (Amazon): Going with the Plus gets you the Voice Remote Pro.
 That includes a headphone jack for private listening, customizable shortcut buttons, and a finder function if you lose it in the couch cushions.
 The remote is rechargeable too, so you won’t burn through batteries.

 - Roku Ultra LT (Amazon): The main reason to go with an Ultra is performance — you get Roku’s fastest processor, its best Wi-Fi, best HDR compatibility, and an Ethernet port if you want maximum bandwidth.
-The Ultra LT only comes with Roku’s standard voice remote, though you get the option of private listening through Bluetooth or the Roku mobile app.
+The Ultra LT only comes with Roku’s standard voice remote, though you do get the option of private listening through Bluetooth or the Roku mobile app.
 The LT is harder to find these days, but if you’re determined, you can still get one via Amazon or Walmart.

 - Roku Ultra (Amazon): This is the top of the line if you don’t want integrated speakers.
 Upgrades over the LT include the Voice Remote Pro, Dolby Atmos surround sound, and private listening via the remote as well as Bluetooth and the Roku app.
 If you’ve got media on a USB drive, you can plug it directly into the set-top.